FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 A simple ECHO like command is provided that will send the supplied data payload back to the host computer.
 The ECHO command only accepts a single UART transport packet so it is limited in size to the 124 byte maximum transmissible unit of the current UART network stack.

-This example sends the string `"This will ECHO back on UART"` to the local Faraday device and retrieves, parses, and displays the ECHO'd packet.
+This example sends the string `"This will ECHO back on UART"` to the local Faraday device retrieving, parsing, and displaying the ECHO'd packet.
 Note the appended padding bytes visible due to fixed length UART transport packet.

 ```python
 ###############